The future of music, made here.

 Deadline

-Applications for the 2024-25 academic year will be available in late August with a deadline in early October.
+Applications for the 2024-25 academic year are now available with a deadline of October 6th.

 In 2024-25, a select number of ensembles will be chosen to participate in the CPP Ensemble Fellowship Program.
 Through this fellowship, ensembles will work with CPP staff members to design a 45-minute interactive program that will be performed during the spring semester of 2025.
 The focus of this program is flexible and can be tailored to the interest of the ensemble, and may include performances in schools, after school programs, senior centers, libraries, museums, hospitals, and shelters, among others.
 Each group may contain 3-5 people in any chamber music combination.
 Vocal ensembles and jazz groups are eligible for this fellowship and encouraged to apply.
 All program logistics and any travel needed are coordinated through the CPP Program.
 Programming for the 2024-25 will likely be all in-person work, but procedures will be determined based on health regulations and policies.